onflow/fcl-js/packages/transport-grpc/README.md

 This will override the HTTP Transport and use the gRPC Transport instead.

 📖 **gRPC Access API URLs** can be found [here](https://docs.onflow.org/access-api/#flow-access-node-endpoints).
-The gRPC Access Nodes APIs hosted by DapperLabs are accessible at:
+The public Flow gRPC access nodes are accessible at:
 - Testnet `https://access-testnet.onflow.org`
 - Mainnet `https://access-mainnet.onflow.org`
 - Local Emulator `127.0.0.1:3569`